 Properly map and measure your feet and arches

-Perform a balance test
+Perform a balance exercise

 Ask about your lifestyle, activities, and work environment